MarcosFleger/Hackathon/README.md

 To develop this application, we divide the team into three main responsibilities (Back-end / Full Stack / Front-end), with two members in each, to take advantage of the best skill of each member, but always helping each other when needed.

+<STRONG>IMPORTANT NOTES:</STRONG>
+ - This is a mobile App, so you´ll need to shrink your window to access our app.
+ - The "30m" button is set to 2 seconds intentionally for testing purposes.

 <h2> Technologies: </h2>
 The technologies used on this project were <b>JavaScript</b>, <b>HTML</b>, and <b>CSS</b> and the project management methodologies were <b>SCRUM</b>, with briefing each 2h to keep everyone updated and to make decisions about tasks not completed on the established time.